daat2/online-recipe-cookware/README.md

 ## Existing Features
 DAAT Recipe -Online-reipe-cookware :

- * Site Logo: I designed site logo as part of UX design so users can identify the brand as a recipe webpage.
+ * Site Logo-I designed site logo as part of UX design so users can identify the brand as a recipe webpage.
- * Favicons:   I created a favicon for my site, it is little icons displayed on the browser tab and bookmarks bar as an identity of my site so users can recognise the website..
+ * Favicons- I created a favicon for my site, it is little icons displayed on the browser tab and bookmarks bar as an identity of my site so users can recognise the website..
- *  Navbar : The Navbar comprises of all the navigation links which users will use to navigate through all the pages of the website
+ * Navbar- The Navbar comprises of all the navigation links which users will use to navigate through all the pages of the website
- *  Secondary Navbar:  The secondary Navbar is a distinct Nav, user friendly easy access for users  to navigate through the Course meal and Cuisines of their choice.
+ * Secondary Navbar-  The secondary Navbar is a distinct Nav, user friendly easy access for users  to navigate through the Course meal and Cuisines of their choice.
- * Login : Users will be able to login with their personal login details  and these details will match the authentication criteria.
+ * Login- Users will be able to login with their personal login details  and these details will match the authentication criteria.
- *  Registration: On the landing page, a user’s will be able to click the login tab, if not registered, they will be able to complete the form and complete their details.
+ * Registration- On the landing page, a user’s will be able to click the login tab, if not registered, they will be able to complete the form and complete their details.
- * Logout: Users can logout of the page after each session.
+ * Logout- Users can logout of the page after each session.
- * Flash Messages: These are incorporated in my code for users to be able get notification of an action performed by the user.
+ * Flash Messages- These are incorporated in my code for users to be able get notification of an action performed by the user.
- * Profile page: A profile page allows users to create a profile for their page so they can see a new recipe added on their profile.
+ * Profile page-A profile page allows users to create a profile for their page so they can see a new recipe added on their profile.
- * Search button: Enables users to find a recipe using short character.
+ * Search button- Enables users to find a recipe using short character.
- * Clear button: Clears the result of the search performed.
+ * Clear button- Clears the result of the search performed.
  * Cookware: User can click on the cookware to view the cooking tools and clicking on the More info button opens up a new browser to see more from the supplier’s page.
  * Social media Link: Opens up social page for users to visit their social networks.

 ## Features Left to Implement

- * I am constrained by time and volume of the contents which limit my strength to provide more functionality for this project.
+I am constrained by time and volume of the contents which limit my strength to provide more functionality for this project.
-* If I was privileged and also something I will also implement as part of my work in progress in future, I   would implement the following ideas:
+If I was privileged and also something I will also implement as part of my work in progress in future, I   would implement the following ideas -

 * Login By Email: Users should be able to login by email, which is easier for them to remember rather than Username.
 * Share Recipe by Social Media and Email: To send recipe created to their email and share link with friends via email and social media network.
 * Call To Actions:  Ability for users to be able to delete and update recipe created.